MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 * Add your **EORI number** and/or **Supplemental VAT Registration number** (starting with "XI") on the **Company Information** page.
 * Add Northern Ireland to the **Countries/Regions** list.
-* Specify this region on the relevant trading partners, such as customers and suppliers.
+* Specify this region on the relevant trading partners, such as customers and vendors.
-* Specify an **EORI number** for your trading partners, such as customers and suppliers.
+* Specify an **EORI number** for your trading partners, such as customers and vendors.
 * Specify Northern Ireland on the **Locations** page as the region for any warehouse locations you have in Northern Ireland.

 ## <a name="intrastat-changes"></a>Intrastat Changes